 Famous landmarks United Kingdom?
 There are a few interesting landmarks in St. Albans, but one definitely deserves to be high on the list of the best landmarks in England – the St Albans Cathedral!
 In fact, it is one of the most famous churches in Europe and the main attraction in the city.

 Whatever the weather, the St Albans Cathedral is a great place to visit with the whole family on a day trip from London.

+What famous landmarks are in the UK?
+The landmarks of England are stunning.
 You don’t have to visit Iceland to enjoy a geothermal spa, like the Blue Lagoon!
 OK, this one in Bath is not quite the same ?
 Still, it’s one of the most visited places in Cotswolds and a key landmark in England.